freitasgouvea/solidity-expert-bootcamp/10-GasOptimization/readme.md

 2. Test the following statements in Remix, which is cheaper and why ?
 Assume that the denominator can never be zero.

-1.
 ```
 result = numerator / demoninator;
 ```

-2.
 ```
 assembly {
 result := div(numerator, demoninator)
 }
 ```

 A: The assmebly code is more cheaper.
-The Solidity division algorithm is based on the [Newton-Raphson method](), which is a relatively slow algorithm.
 The assembly division algorithm is based on the [Booth's algorithm](), which is a much faster algorithm.

 Tests logs